 The Arts & Culture Council (“ACC”) is an administrative council which reports to the CEO and has a primary function of jurying art and making recommendations on The Gallery at L.E.
 Shore exhibits and standards.
 The ACC has a mandate for The Gallery, as approved by the CEO within their Terms of Reference.

-Together, these three groups provide the governance of the BMPL as a GLAM.
+Together, these two groups provide the governance of the BMPL as a GLAM.

 What is a GLAM?

 The BMPL is comprised of a Gallery, Library, Archive and Museum (GLAM).
 At the time of the establishment of BMPL in 1994 and the opening of L.E.
 Shore in 1995, the organization was an early trail blazer of the GLAM by including a gallery within the building.
 For this, and the design of the facility, BMPL won awards.
 In 2016 the Board and TBM further established the organization as a GLAM when the Craigleith Heritage Depot community museum became a part of the BMPL.
 GLAMs across the province are now understood to be the culture hubs of communities, and more regularly have a single operational body, such as in the BMPL model.

 As part of the development of clear governance and operational roles, the Library Board with the Museum Advisory Council and the Arts & Culture Council developed the GLAM Mandates—the purpose and directive of each entity within our system.

 The Gallery at L.E.
 Shore acts as a centre for arts and culture in The Town of the Blue Mountains.
 The Gallery has a focus on artists and art forms of The Blue Mountains and our local area, as well as providing education to the community in the area of arts and culture.